Nalundquist/pizzaparlor/README.md

 ## Description

 Website for your favorite local pizza parlor.
 Makes use of constructors and prototype methods to display orders and price totals.
+Prices quickly escalate as you add toppings at larger sizes.
+Please keep your budget in mind when ordering a "Hungry Hyram".

 ## Features